 The ambitious $4.5 billion project will transform downtown San Francisco and the Bay Area’s regional transportation system by creating what has been dubbed the “Grand Central Station of the West”, replacing the former Transbay Terminal with a modern regional transit hub that will connect eight Bay Area counties and the State of California through 11 different transit providers.
 The project is at the center of a vibrant new neighborhood emerging in San Francisco’s South of Market area, helping catalyze the development of thousands of new housing units and millions of square feet of new office space, as well as new parks, pedestrian areas and retail shops.
 Phase 1 of the project – scheduled to be completed in 2017 – entails construction of a new five-story Transit Center consisting of an above-ground bus level, a ground floor for general passenger circulation, a concourse level including retail space, and two floors of an underground “train box” – the core and shell of the rail facilities that, upon completion of those rail facilities during Phase 2 of the project, will serve as the terminal for the extension of Caltrain service to downtown San Francisco and, ultimately, California’s future high-speed rail system.

 The term loan arranged by Orrick’s client Goldman provided an innovative solution to TJPA’s interim financing needs for Phase 1.
 While TJPA had previously secured a $171 million commitment for long-term financing from the United States Department of Transportation under the Transportation Infrastructure Finance and Innovation Act (“TIFIA”) loan program, the TIFIA loan proceeds will only be available to TJPA after certain conditions are met, expected by TJPA to occur in late 2015 or early 2016.
 Goldman was able to help TJPA address this funding gap by structuring a financing that allows TJPA to optimize the timing of the sale to private developers of certain TJPA real estate assets in the greater project area while at the same time providing TJPA funds needed in the near term to move construction work ahead on schedule.
 In addition to a pledge of net tax increment revenue generated from escalating property values in and around the project area, the bridge financing is secured by certain real property interests.
-In addition to structuring and arranging the financing, Goldman Sachs funded just over half of the term loan, with Wells Fargo funding the remaining portion.
+In addition to structuring and arranging the financing, Goldman Sachs funded just over half of the term loan, with a leading global bank funding the remaining portion.

 “This transaction is one of the first examples we’ve seen of a bank arranging a sizeable syndicated loan to a governmental borrower,” said Justin Cooper, lead Public Finance partner on the transaction, noting that “we may see more of this structure in the future given the unique needs of certain governmental projects and issuers and the heightened interest in this type of transaction we have observed from banks and other market participants.”